Employee onboarding – New employee onboarding made easy

 Orientation: On the first day, give the employee an overview of your company’s history, mission, values, and policies.
 You should also introduce them to their team and ensure they complete the necessary paperwork.
 It is a crucial part to verify their age and identity.

-Foundation Building: In the coming weeks and months, you should help the new hire learn about your organisation’s mission, culture, brand, and vital foundation.
+Foundation building: In the coming weeks and months, you should help the new hire learn about your organisation’s mission, culture, brand, and vital foundation.
 You should acquaint them with your overall goals to help them understand how their role contributes to the organisation.

 Mentoring: You should connect the new hire with a mentor or a buddy to guide and support them as they transition into their new role.
 The buddy will be responsible for answering any questions and helping the new hire feel comfortable in their new job.